bchiud/PeerAssessment2/storm.md

 # Data Processing

 * Configure our document settings
-* Load the necessary packages required for our analyses
+* Load the necessary packages required for our analysis
 * Validate our environment setup